learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Web Application Security.md

 5. What is a cross-site request forgery (CSRF) vulnerability and how can it be prevented?
 Answer: A cross-site request forgery (CSRF) vulnerability is a type of web application vulnerability where attackers trick a user』s browser into executing unauthorized actions on a legitimate website.
 It can be prevented by using a unique token for each user session, limiting the amount of time the token is valid, and implementing server-side validation to ensure that all requests are authenticated and authorized.

-## Related webpage
+## 網路資料
 {{< ask_chatgpt >}}
-List the relevant introduction webpages about Web Application Security
+給我5篇Web Application Security的網路資料
 {{< /ask_chatgpt >}}